This time last year, I unexpectedly found myself in the centre of attention.

 I don’t blame them: the Faroes’ location is best described as remote.
-Composed of 18 islands varied in size, the archipelago sits in the North Atlantic Ocean at the latitude of 62°00’N, away from Europe’s mainstream travel routes.
+Composed of 18 islands varied in size, the archipelago sits in the North Atlantic at the latitude of 62°00’N, away from Europe’s mainstream travel routes.
 Its closest mainland territories are Iceland to the northwest and Scotland to the south – or, strictly speaking, not really mainland at all.

 Discovering my Faroese side

 Life does occasionally bring pleasant surprises.
-Within minutes, the Faroes blog became my all-time most popular.
+Within minutes, the blog post on the Faroes became my all-time most popular.
 Thanks to Sámal Bláhamar, a Faroese tour guide, the link to the story appeared on a local news portal and took a phoenix flight through the internet.
 The Faroese Tourism Board listed the post in its recommended readings.
 The Faroes’ enthusiasts from all over the world suddenly seemed to know me.
 Even the Danish Embassy in London (and their grandmother) got in touch.
 It was like everyone remotely involved had read that story.

 Most importantly, the blog was picked up by the Faroese Society in London, marking the beginning of our very special relationship.
 In the past year, I have met the Head of the Faroese Representation in the UK, sampled local delicacies at a Faroese Christmas gathering and celebrated the Faroese Flag Day with members of the Faroese government.
 In a nutshell, I have strangely become part of a rather exclusive community in London – that of the Faroe Islands.